DEFRA/sqs-queue-parallel/README.md

+## Note that this project has been forked from https://github.com/bigluck/sqs-queue-parallel a small change was required to allow the support of XML in SQS messages, however the original project isn't being maintained.

 # sqs-queue-parallel.js

 sqs-queue-parallel is a **node.js** library build on top of **Amazon AWS SQS** with **concurrency and parallel** message poll support.